QunLiu-sdu/Towards-Low-Latency-Implementation/ReadMe.txt

 run.py - the main process to run our algorithm for multiprocessing in python.

 This program requires Python3.
-There are also 2 arguments that one has to set during compile time:

 An example is shown as follows.
 	matrix.txt - a given matrix